Do I Have to Give My Name or Say Why I Want Florida Public Records?

 The "we need it for our log" ask

 Some agencies keep an internal log of who asks for what.
-Internal logging is the agency's choice, not the requester's burden.
+Internal logging is the agency's choice.
+Not the requester's burden.
 You can decline.
 A polite version: "I am making a public records request under chapter 119.
-I am not required to provide identification, and I am declining to do so.
+I am not required to provide ID.
+I am declining to do so.
 Please proceed with the request."

 The "we need to verify you" ask

-Verification of identity is not a precondition to access for most records.
-If the agency claims a verification requirement, ask which statute imposes it for this specific record category.
+ID verification is not a gate to access for most records.
+If the agency says verification is required, ask which statute makes it required for this kind of record.
 If the agency cannot point to one, the request stands.

 When you do have to give something